rreece/rreece.github.io/outline-of-philosophy/statistics.md

 \newcommand*{\trans}{^{\mathsf{T}}}

-Statistics are *way* important in addressing the problem of induction.
+Statistical analysis is very important in addressing the problem of induction.
+Can inductive inference be formalized?
+What are the caveats?
+Can inductive inference be automated?
+How does machine learning work?

 <!-- PAGETOC -->